Parabolic sheaves on logarithmic schemes

 In this section we will use the notion of a \df structure on an algebraic stack, which is the immediate generalization of the notion of \df structure on a scheme.

 The following is the main result of this paper.

-\begin{theorem} Let $(A,L)$ be an amenable \df structure on a scheme $X$ and let $B/A$ be a system of denominators.
+\begin{theorem} Let $(A,L)$ be a coherent \df structure on a scheme $X$ and let $B/A$ be a system of denominators.
 Then there is a canonical tensor equivalence of abelian categories between the category $\qcoh(X,A,L)(B/A)$ of parabolic sheaves on $(X, A, L)$ with denominator in $B$ and the category $\qcoh X_{B/A}$ of \qc sheaves on the stack $(X,L)_{B/A}$. \end{theorem}

 \begin{proof} Let us construct a functor $\Phi\colon \qcoh X_{B/A} \arr \qcoh(X,A,L)(B/A)$.
 Denote by $\pi\colon X_{B/A} \arr X$ the projection.
 On the stack $X_{B/A}$ we have a canonical \df structure $\Lambda\colon \pi^{*}B \arr \div_{X_{B/A}}$, with an isomorphism of the restriction of $\Lambda$ to $A$ with the pullback of $L$ to $X_{B/A}$.
 Consider the functor $\Lambda\wt\colon B\wt \arr \pic_{X_{B/A}}$; for each étale morphism $U \arr X$ and each $v \in B\wt(U)$, we set $\Lambda_{v} \eqdef\Lambda\wt(v)$.
 If $u \in A(U)$, then $\Lambda_{u}$ is canonically isomorphic to $\pi^{*}L_{u}$, where $L_{u} \eqdef L\wt(u)$.